-For example, Mark explained, “The cranes were so wide we had to close down a portion of the Cape Fear River to all commercial and recreational activity.”
-And the cranes were so tall—at 151 feet, each was literally the height of the Statue of Liberty minus the foundation—that they were unable to pass beneath two 230-kv transmission lines that cross the river near the Port.
+It took two months to ship the cranes from China to Wilmington, but eight months to plan the logistics surrounding their arrival.
+The cranes were so wide that a portion of the Cape Fear River had to be shut down to all commercial and recreational activity to accommodate the shipment.
+And they were so tall—at 151 feet, each crane was literally the height of the Statue of Liberty minus the foundation—that they were unable to pass beneath two 230-kv transmission lines that cross the river near the Ports.

+The Ports explored the option of modifying the structure of the cranes to make the legs shorter, but it wasn’t structurally viable.
 There was only one solution.
 Raise the high-voltage lines above the height of the cranes.

-Mark assembled a team to plan and execute the complex delivery.
+Ports officials assembled a team to plan and execute the complex delivery.
 The U.S. Coast Guard handled navigation and safety while the Cape Fear River was closed to traffic.
 The New Hanover County sheriff’s department provided security along the river.
 Meteorologists tracked the weather forecasts, because winds as high as 15-20 knots would make the entry into the Port too dangerous.
 River pilots were tasked with guiding the cranes into port, while the U.S. Army Corps of Engineers provided hydrographic surveys in the channel under the transmission line to verify depths.

 Duke Energy was responsible for de-energizing and raising the transmission lines.
 And McKim & Creed was charged with ensuring that the lines were raised high enough to accommodate the cranes’ height.